Pittsburgh Mills: Mall complex

+The second component is an adjacent shopping center called the Village at Pittsburgh Mills.
+It contains 161,168 square feet of gross leasable area (GLA) and currently 16 tenants.
+It was bought in 2021 by First National Realty Partners of New Jersey.

 In mid-April 2015 the mall constructed a Sky Trail that occupied a corner of the food court, in hopes of generating entertainment and business.
 The corner previously was the site of a carousel and a staging area for small pageants and school band concerts.
 Mall management closed and removed the Sky Trail in fall of 2017.